timjahnke/yeti/README.md

 ## Instructions
 - Download the latest release and [add it to your PATH](https://katiek2.github.io/path-doc/).

+  > Make sure to check read/write permissions for the `/yeti_client/client.js` file.
+It may default to root.

 - In the project directory, create an empty `yeti.json` file.
 - Open terminal in the project directory and run `yeti`.

-Yeti will populate the empty JSON with the supported key-value pairs.
+  > Yeti will populate the empty JSON with the supported key-value pairs.

 - Update the `yeti.json` to meet your project structure.
 - Add some code to import the websocket connection script from the server's client endpoint.
 (Examples below)
 - Run `yeti` again and it launch the server.